 Saying the Wrong Thing

-In jail, you will be surrounded by guards and other inmates 24/7.
+In jail, whether in San Diego County, Riverside County, or Orange County, you will be surrounded by guards and other inmates 24/7.
 Unlike friends and family, these people do not have your best interests at heart.
 The guards will view you as just another prisoner, even before you’ve been convicted, and the other inmates may view you as a ticket out of jail.
 Oftentimes, prisoners are incentivized to throw other inmates under the bus for a lower sentence.
 Considering that you will be surrounded by people you can’t trust at all times, it is very likely you will accidentally say something incriminating.
 This is true whether you committed the alleged crime or not.
 Even saying that you were sorry the crime happened, or felt bad for the alleged victims, can be twisted and used against you.
 The chances of this happening in the comfort of your own home are much, much lower.

 A Weak Defense